mikemcfw/mmcrawl/README.md

 Follow the below instructions for installing the project and running the tests.

 ## Prerequisites
-You will need to install the following inorder to work with the project archive (mmvend.zip) supplied:
+You will need to install the following inorder to work with the project:

 	Oracle JDK 8 (update 65 or above) - see http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
 	Eclipse 4.5 (Mars) - see https://wiki.eclipse.org/Eclipse/Installation